MicrosoftEdge/Status/README.md

 Note that this GitHub project is *not* for making feature requests for or reporting bugs in Internet Explorer or Microsoft Edge.
 Browser feedback can be provided through the [issue tracker](https://developer.microsoft.com/microsoft-edge/platform/issues/) and on [UserVoice](https://wpdev.uservoice.com/forums/257854-microsoft-edge-developer).

 ## Additional Attributions
-Portions of the content in this page from chromestatus.com, used under [Creative Commons Attribution 2.5 License](https://creativecommons.org/licenses/by/2.5/legalcode)
+Portions of the content in this page are from chromestatus.com, used under [Creative Commons Attribution 2.5 License](https://creativecommons.org/licenses/by/2.5/legalcode)

 HTML5 Logo and related Technology Class iconography by W3C, used under [Creative Commons Attribution 3.0 License](https://creativecommons.org/licenses/by/3.0/legalcode)